Senate blocks Planned Parenthood defunding measure

 In Louisiana, Governor Bobby Jindal, one of many seeking the Republican presidential nomination, said on Monday his state was terminating its Medicaid contract with Planned Parenthood.

-Three Republican senators seeking the nomination, Texas’ Ted Cruz, Kentucky’s Rand Paul and Florida’s Marco Rubio, voted on Monday in favor of advancing the bill to defund Planned Parenthood.
-A fourth, South Carolina’s Lindsey Graham, was absent.
+Three Republican senators seeking the nomination, Texas’ Ted Cruz, Kentucky’s Rand Paul and Florida’s Marco Rubio, voted on Monday in favor of advancing the bill to defund Planned Parenthood, but a fourth, South Carolina’s Lindsey Graham, was absent.

-Additional reporting by Richard Cowan and Alex Wilts in Washington and Dan Levine in San Francisco; Editing by Kevin Drawbaugh, Tom Brown and Leslie Adler
+Additional reporting by Richard Cowan and Alex Wilts; Editing by Kevin Drawbaugh and Tom Brown